Last updated: 23 November 2017

 If you are applying for finance we may also collect the ages and number of your dependents and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.

 Why we collect your personal information

-We collect personal information for the purposes of assessing your application for finance and managing of that finance.
+We collect personal information to provide you with the services that you have requested, manage our relationship with you, for the purposes of assessing your application for finance and managing of that finance.
 We may also collect your personal information for the purposes of direct marketing and managing our relationship with you.
 From time to time we may offer you other products and services.